 I also lubricate the inlet and outlet valves as well as the rocker arm shaft with heat resistant hybrid spray approximately every one to two hours.
 If neglected, it is possible that the outlet valve gets stuck on the valve cup and does not close properly anymore.
 It works in the hot exhaust gas stream and therefore has less lubrication.
 That is why these problems occur very often: cylinder failure, poor starting and uneven running.

 After taking out the push rods, the push rods are pulled.
 The push rod’s contact point touching the lobe is polished to a high gloss.
 It reduces the abrasion.
 Before re-installation, the push rods are dipped into hybrid lubricants.
 That minimizes the friction in the push rod implementation.
+After that the push rods are inserted again the valve clearance should be readjusted!

 After a thorough visual inspection to check whether everything is really tight and not torn, the next flying season can begin.